-8. Gopalan, Milbourn, Song, and Thakor (2014) show that this is mainly a short- to medium-run sensitivity.
+^{8.} Gopalan, Milbourn, Song, and Thakor (2014) show that this is mainly a short- to medium-run sensitivity.
 They find that the vesting period of most of executives' stock and options grants is less than five years.

+We also provide suggestive empirical evidence supporting the amplification role of managerial incentives.
 We focus our empirical analysis on firms' decarbonization incentives that are induced by public policies.
 These are captured by effective carbon prices.
 We link these penalties to public firms' certified green bonds and to the stock-price sensitivity of firm managers' compensation.
 With respect to tests of the signaling hypothesis in other contexts-see, e.g., Tyler, Murnane, and Willett (2000) on the labor market-the approach that our model inspires is indirect: It is to exploit agents' interest in stock returns that reflect the signal, rather than the signal itself.